Fyffe Christie: Glasgow School of Art

-Christie attended the Glasgow School of Art from 1946 to 1951, He loved the art of the early Italian Renaissance, especially Giotto and Piero della Francesca and after two years of general studies began to specialise studying stained glass and mural painting under Walter Pritchard (Christie exhibited a mural stained glass window at the Edinburgh Festival titled The Last Supper in 1951).
-Biographer Ted Allan was, like Christie, a veteran who enrolled at the school immediately after the war and in his article in The Covenanter describes the difficulties of these older men and women returning to study after years of war and the hardship of living on a tight government grant as he describes Christie living on a diet of kippers and getting into trouble with his landlady through his attempts to brew beer in his bedsit and even grow tobacco in his window box".
-Teacher Walter Pritchard was a respected figure in mural art and Christie worked with him in the painting of a large mural behind the altar of St. Francis-in-the-East church in Bridgeton, Glasgow.
-Christie also worked with Pritchard and an unknown artist whose surname was Roy painting a series of murals in the Curler's Tavern in Byres Road in the West End of Glasgow, Christie's contribution being a mural on the English folk song Widicome Fair while Pritchard took the Robert Burns poem Tam O' Shanter for his subject and Roy created caricatures of historic figures using the bar's regulars including the Scottish Poet (Pritchard's lodger at the time) Hugh McDiarmid, as models.
-Christie had a lifelong love of music and this would be a recurring theme in his work.
-In the 1970s these murals were threatened as new owners intended to remove them but this was successfully opposed by the Glasgow People's Palace Museum curators Elspeth King and Michael Donnelly.
+Christie attended the Glasgow School of Art from 1946 to 1951.
+He loved the art of the early Italian Renaissance, especially Giotto and Piero della Francesca, and after two years of general studies began to specialise in studying stained glass and mural painting under Walter Pritchard.
+Christie exhibited a mural stained glass window at the Edinburgh Festival titled The Last Supper in 1951.
+Biographer Ted Allan was, like Christie, a veteran who enrolled at the school immediately after the war, and in his article in The Covenanter he describes the difficulties of these older men and women returning to study after years of war and the hardship of living on a tight government grant; he describes Christie living on a diet of kippers and getting into trouble with his landlady through his attempts to brew beer in his bedsit and even grow tobacco in his window box.
+Teacher Walter Pritchard was a respected figure in mural art, and Christie worked with him in the painting of a large mural behind the altar of St. Francis-in-the-East church in Bridgeton, Glasgow.
+Christie also worked with Pritchard and an unknown artist whose surname was Roy painting a series of murals in the Curler's Tavern in Byres Road in the West End of Glasgow.
+Christie's contribution was a mural on the English folk song "Widecombe Fair", while Pritchard took the Robert Burns poem Tam O' Shanter for his subject, and Roy created caricatures of historic figures using the bar's regulars, including the Scottish poet Hugh MacDiarmid (Pritchard's lodger at the time), as models.
+Christie had a lifelong love of music, and this would be a recurring theme in his work.
+In the 1970s these murals were threatened as new owners intended to remove them, but this was successfully opposed by the Glasgow People's Palace Museum curators Elspeth King and Michael Donnelly.
 Some years later during another refurbishment, and with Elspeth King no longer at the People's Palace Museum, the murals were thrown out.
 Only Roy's murals survived, being salvaged from a rubbish skip by one of the barmaids, and these now hang on the walls of the Òran Mór Bar, formerly a church and now a bar and arts venue in Glasgow's Byres Road".

-Christie won the Newbery Medal in 1950 for the most distinguished student of his year.
-In 1951 father George Christie died and Fyffe undertook a postgraduate's study year and a six-month travelling scholarship to France, Germany and Italy.
-He had also begun teaching evening classes at the School of Art and there he met his wife, student Eleanor Munro, the couple marrying on Fyffe's return to Scotland in 1952.